jeckersb/bootc/docs/src/man/bootc-install-to-disk.8.md

 the EFI system partition.
 Use `install to-filesystem` for anything more complex such as RAID, LVM, LUKS etc.

+## Partitioning details

+The default as of bootc 1.11 uses the [Discoverable Partitions Specification](https://uapi-group.org/specifications/specs/discoverable_partitions_specification/) for the generated root filesystem, as well as any required system partitions such as the EFI system partition.

+Note that by default when used with "type 1" bootloader setups (i.e. non-UKI) a kernel argument `root=UUID=<uuid of filesystem>` is injected by default.

+When used with the composefs backend and UKIs, it's recommended that a bootloader implementing the DPS specification is used and that the root partition is auto-discovered.

 # OPTIONS

 <!-- BEGIN GENERATED OPTIONS -->